-Prerequisite(s): LEAD2001.
+Prerequisite(s): LEAD2001 or LEAD2901.
+(OL)

-Offered at Charlotte, Denver, Miami, Providence 4.5 Quarter Credit Hours
+Offered at Charlotte, Denver, Miami, Online, Providence

 SEE3041 Special Event Protocol

 Students in this course examine the specifics of social and professional business etiquette and the event protocol.
 Official protocol and the order of precedence for governmental, military and social organizations are investigated as well.
 The unique challenges presented by official ceremonial events such as state dinners, flag ceremonies, inaugurations, dedications, graduations, parades, state and military funerals, and memorial services, etc. are discussed, and students formulate effective strategies for managing such events.